 Student Focus Groups and Thoughtexchange on Middle School Mission

-- In mid-October, AMLE Consultant Dr. Ann McCarty met with student focus groups from all grade levels and both middle schools.
+- In mid-October 2017, AMLE Consultant Dr. Ann McCarty met with student focus groups from all grade levels and both middle schools.
 Students shared feedback about what they most value about middle school, their connections to adults, and what they might like to see in the future.
 Nine themes emerged from this student dialogue.
 These themes were reported to the Board at the December 11, 2017 Board of Education Meeting.
 Read the Memorandum of Information here.

 - Thoughtexchanges on middle school mission - From November 1-14, District 64 conducted Thoughtexchanges for parents/guardians, staff, and community members about how we are fulfilling our middle school mission and ideas for improvement.
 Results of our ThoughtExchange will help inform the Committee’s work and the administration’s spring recommendation to the Board of Education.
 During this two-week digital conversation, almost 1,000 participants contributed almost 1,400 thoughts and over 39,000 ratings.
 General themes include: appreciating teachers and staff, valuing and updating the elective curriculum, focusing on writing instruction, supporting social-emotional learning, improving the parent-school partnership, implementing consistent discipline policies, and streamlining District initiatives.

 - The Middle School Review Committee established a Scheduling Subcommittee to further review scheduling ideas and generate multiple schedule options.
-In mid-January 2018, this Scheduling Subcommittee will work with Dr. Michael Rettig to generate a variety of schedules for consideration.
+This Subcommittee will work with Dr. Michael Rettig to generate a variety of schedules for consideration.
 Dr. Rettig has served as a consultant on school scheduling issues in 43 states with over 1,000 schools nationally and internationally.
 He has conducted hundreds of workshops and has authored or co-authored numerous articles and books on school scheduling and related topics.
 Once the subcommittee has brainstormed scheduling options, we will bring these options forward to parents and staff for feedback.